charroux/gettingStartedIntegration/README.md

 # gettingStartedIntegration

-Download the project
+Download or clone the project

-Use the command: gradle build
+Use the command: gradlew build
-Use the command: gradle eclipse
+Use the command: gradlew eclipse

 Import the project into Eclipse